Small Boats. Big Science.

 Through engaging presentations, we learned how changes in ocean currents and weather happening as far away as the Arctic impact our Cape Cod communities today.

-Dr. Jennifer Francis from the Woodwell Climate Research Center is an expert in climate change and with extensive experience in the Arctic.
+Speakers: Dr. Jennifer Francis from the Woodwell Climate Research Center has extensive experience in the Arctic.
 Dr. Francis says, “The Arctic seems very far away, but the momentous changes occurring there affect us all.
-Global warming, sea-level rise, tropical storms, and extreme weather events are all connected to the rapidly melting and warming Arctic.
-[I discussed] recent research into this “hot” topic.”
+Warming waters, sea-level rise, tropical storms, and extreme weather events are all connected to the rapidly melting Arctic.”

 Dr. Glen Gawarkiewicz from Woods Hole Oceanographic Institution specializes in New England oceanography.
 Glen discussed changes in the ocean circulation and temperature/salinity around Cape Cod in recent years.
 There have been significant changes in the Gulf Stream as well as the continental shelf and slope.
 He also described how ocean technology is making a difference in understanding the changes in the ocean.